lucasshira/pomodoro-timer/README.md

 1. Open the application in your web browser.
 2. Set the desired durations for work and break sessions.
+3. Optionally, enter a new task to be completed during the Pomodoro session.
-3. Click the "Start" button to begin the timer.
+4. Click the "Start" button to begin the timer.
-4. Focus on your work during the work session.
+5. Focus on your work during the work session.
-5. Take a break when the timer notifies you.
+6. Take a break when the timer notifies you.
-6. Repeat the process as needed to manage your time effectively.
+7. Repeat the process as needed to manage your time effectively.

 ## Contributing